GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ### Document Packages <br> (submitDocumentsAndLinksToNotice)

-This method is used to attach document packages (non sensitive) to a notice modification.
-This is similar to the EPSUPLOAD or DocumentUpload function currently found in the ftp/email electronic interface.
-The web service method now supports transmitting actual file data along with external links.
+This method is used to attach sensitive and non-sensitive (unclassified) document packages to notice modification.
 Note: A base notice must already exist in the system.

 Input Parameter |	Type |	Description
 ------- | ------ | -------